rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/alerts/_index.md

 Alerts are sets of rules, chosen by you, to monitor for specific events.

+When you create a cluster and enable monitoring for the cluster, some alerts are added by default.
+For details, refer to the [documentation on default alerts.]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/alerts/default-alerts)

 ## Alerts Scope

 The scope for alerts can be set at either the cluster level or [project level]({{< baseurl >}}/rancher/v2.x/en/project-admin/tools/alerts/).